No information will be disclosed to overseas recipients.

-This list of data collections may expand over time, and may include past information (for example, Medicare records go back to 1984).
+This list of data collections may expand over time, and may include past information (for example, Medicare records go back to 1984; see national and state collections for details).
 Linkage to these data collections is conducted by dedicated external Data Linkage Units, so that ALSWH researchers only receive anonymous datasets.
-A list of the data collections and the organisations involved is available here.
+A list of the organisations involved is available here.

 Because date and cause of death are essential outcomes for our study, we also have approval from our Human Research Ethics Committees to check the National Death Index for everyone who has participated in ALSWH.
 This work is done by the Australian Institute of Health and Welfare.